 A type of water-base mud saturated with lime Ca(OH)2 and has excess lime solids (not dissolved) in reserve.
 Lime muds are classified according to excess lime content:

 - High-lime, over 4 LBM/bbl.

 Prehydrated bentonite can improve the fluid loss and rheology of lime mud.
 Maltodextrin in lime muds has been used as a clay deflocculant and shale stabilizer to increase calcium solubility.
-KCl in lime muds has been another innovation for the successful drilling of hydratable shales.
-The ability to carry very high mud alkalinity (as excess lime) to neutralize acid gases is one reason lime muds are used.
-H2S zones can be drilled with more safety and copious amounts of CO2 can be neutralized by a large excess of lime.
+KCl in lime muds has been another innovation for successfully drilling hydratable shales.
+One reason lime muds are used is the ability to carry very high mud alkalinity (as excess lime) to neutralize acid gases.
+H2S zones can be drilled more safely, and copious amounts of CO2 can be neutralized by a significant excess of lime.

-Should it be necessary to convert to a lime-based system, the conversion can be carried out while drillCementment.
+If it is necessary to convert to a lime-based system, the conversion can be carried out during drillCementment.
 The first step is to reduce the solids and MBT below 17.5 lb/bbl (50 kg/m3) with heavy dilution, followed by a treatment of 2 ppb (5.7 kg/m3) caustic soda and 3 ppb (8.55 kg/m3) CARBONOX.
 The increased pH of the filtrate will suppress calcium solubility and retard the solidification of the fluid.
 During the breakover to a lime system, it is possible to experience a “viscosity hump”.
 Lime and caustic additions must be made to continue going over the hump.
 If you allow pH to drop, the conditions will worsen, and the mud will remain viscous.
 A lime mud can be checked for a full breakover by adding more lime.
-The mud is considered broken over if the fluid takes the lime without a viscosity increase.
+The mud is broken if the fluid takes the lime without increasing viscosity.

 Drilling Mud Contamination With Cement Summary